prescientmoon/doffycup/README.md

 # Doffycup

 Doffycup is a small game with the goal of introducing young children to basic programming concepts.
-An online version you can try for yourself is hosted on [github pages](https://mateiadrielrafael.github.io/doffycup/).
+An online version you can try for yourself can be found [here](https://doffycup.moonythm.dev).

 ## Tech stack